Managing YDB configuration

 View the configuration for a specific set of labels

-ydb admin config resolve --remote --label tenant=/Root/db1 --label canary=true
+ydb admin cluster config resolve --remote --label tenant=/Root/db1 --label canary=true

 Command output: